MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-workload-group-command.md

 ---
 title: .alter-merge workload group command - Azure Data Explorer
-description: This article describes the .alter-merge workload group command in Azure Data Explorer. ms.reviewer: yonil ms.topic: reference ms.date: 02/26/2023
+description: This article describes the alter-merge workload group command in Azure Data Explorer. ms.reviewer: yonil ms.topic: reference ms.date: 03/01/2023

 ---
 # .alter-merge workload_group

 Alters a workload group.

 For more information, see [Workload groups](workload-groups.md).
-To show the current workload group settings, use the [`.show` command](show-workload-group-command.md).
+To show the current workload group settings, use the [`.show workload_group` command](show-workload-group-command.md).

 ## Permissions

-You must have [AllDatabasesAdmin](access-control/role-based-access-control.md) permissions to run this command.
+You must have [Cluster AllDatabasesAdmin](access-control/role-based-access-control.md) permissions to run this command.

 ## Syntax